-We currently offer the following courses: GCSE Geography, AS Geography, A2 Geography, AS Leisure Studies and BTEC Travel and Tourism (Level 2 Extended Certificate).
+We currently offer the following courses: GCSE Geography, A Level Geography and BTEC Travel and Tourism (Level 2 + Level 3 Extended Certificate).

 - Unit 1: Living in the UK Today.
 This unit has 3 main themes: Landscapes of the UK; People of the UK and UK Environmental Challenges (1 hour examination).